ScalablePixelStreaming/Frontend/docs/frontend_utilisation_guide.md

 export const PixelStreamingApplicationStyles = new PixelStreamingApplicationStyle();
 PixelStreamingApplicationStyles.applyStyleSheet();
 ```
-3) Create a `webSocketAddress` variable so the websocket url can be modified if a user wishes to inject their own websocket address at load time
+3) Create a `webSocketAddress` variable so the WebSocket URL can be modified if a user wishes to inject their own WebSocket address at load time
 ```typescript
 let webSocketAddress = "";
 ```